 (Filipino chicken in vinegar sauce)

 The vinegar marinade makes a dish that stores very well in the Filipino heat.
 Endless varieties of adobo exist and each region has its own specialty.
-Besides chicken and pork, there is fish, squid, green bean and even eggplant adobo.
+Besides chicken and pork, adobo can be made with fish, squid, green bean and even eggplant.

 4 to 6 servings

 - Chicken, cut into serving pieces -- 2 1/2 to 3 pound

 - Garlic, crushed -- 4 to 6 cloves